How to Get the Most from a Budget Airline

 Take the budget route and you’ll save money while flying on a relatively safe Airbus plane.
 Moreover, budget airlines also fly to more remote airports than the industry’s top dogs.
 However, the budget route isn’t without flaws.

-I’ve noticed that few budget airlines offer more than a beverage (typically water) and a rare bag of chips or pretzels.
+Most budget airlines offer few, if any, amenities – often no more than a beverage (typically water) and a rare bag of chips or pretzels.
 Prepare for the bare-bones service ahead of time by adding a couple of packaged snacks to your carry-on bag, and you’ll find your trip is that much more enjoyable.

 How to avoid luggage fees and seat-selection charges